On-reserve Income Assistance program

 Ordinarily resident on reserve means that an individual lives on-reserve and does not maintain a primary residence off reserve, but may be temporarily off reserve for the purpose of seeking education or obtaining care or services not available on reserve.

-There are no deadlines for this program; individuals can apply at any time.
+There's no deadline for this program.
+You can apply at any time.

 The application process depends on where you reside.
-Contact your community's band office for more details.
+To learn more, contact: